AnanduR32/debutsav/README.md

 - Create Cloud-init ISO file

+You can use a pre-built cloud-init iso image from https://github.com/ranjithrajaram/debutsav/blob/master/debiancloudinit.iso.
+Password for the `debian` user will be set as `passw0rd`.

 Create a directory and two files should be created with the following contents.
 For example, path shown here is `/vm`.
 Replace the path as per your system configuration

         mkdir /vm/debustav